15 Great Books about Korea

 Throughout the book, she would make sarcastic comments that made me chuckle.
 Here’s how she describes Korea’s reaction to Japanese history textbooks:

 In 2008, new editions of Japanese textbooks declared Takeshima to be a Japanese territory.
 For Koreans everywhere, this was the last straw (or the first of many last straws, as it would turn out).

 If you’re someone who is into learning about why some countries are more successful than others, I think you will enjoy this book.
-At the same time, if you’re interested in learning more about Korean culture, you’ll find it as well in this terrific book, The Birth of Korean Cool.
+At the same time, if you’re interested in learning more about Korean culture, you’ll find it enjoyable as well in this terrific book.